 Visiting the Exploratorium Store

 The Exploratorium has two stores; we recommend that school groups use the store located in the center of the Exploratorium.
 This store has been designed with your students and their interests in mind.
 It’s located near the main entry/exit point in the heart of the museum.
-One adult chaperone is required for every ten students in the store.
+One adult chaperone is required for every five students in the store.
 Ask for information about scheduling your store visit when you make your field trip reservation.

-Our First Aid station is located at the Information Desk (near the main museum exit).
+Our First Aid Station is located at the Information Desk (near the main museum exit).
 If you need emergency assistance, tell an Explainer, the nearest staff member, or go to the Information Desk.

 An Explainer or the Information Desk staff can assist you in finding a lost student.